nancysunnieli/CMSC-12200-Final-Project/README.md

 4.) nancy_word_prevalence.py: this was the program used to create the word prevalence graphs  <br /><br />

-5.) collegesubredditwebsite directory: This contains all the necessary files for the website.
+5.) collegesubredditwebsite directory: This contains all the necessary files for the website.  <br /><br />

+6.)
+Project_Proposal.pdf and edited_plan.pdf contain the overview and schedule of the project.